ComicScrip/hash-wasm-edge/README.md

 ## About

 This library is heavily inspired by [hash-wasm](https://www.npmjs.com/package/hash-wasm).
-It only includes the Argon2 algorithm and can run on Vercel Edge functions and Cloudflare Workers.
+It only includes the Argon2 algorithm and can run on Vercel Edge functions and Cloudflare.

 ## Hashing passwords with Argon2